OpenNMT/OpenNMT/README.md

 * cudnn
 * luautf8

-**Note on CUDA: For some reason the gradients blow up with CUDA 7.5 and hence the model fails to train.
+**Note on CUDA: For some reason the gradients are incorrectly calculated with CUDA 7.5 and hence the model fails to train.
 See [here](https://github.com/harvardnlp/seq2seq-attn/issues/10) for more details.
-For now, models should be trained with CUDA 6.5**
+For now, models should be trained with CUDA 7.0.**

 ### Quickstart